Every company wants repeat customers, but it’s not always clear how to automate this process into a repeat customer play.

 Upon launching Virality 2.0, the LeanData team was able to generate $100K in new pipeline in just over one week.
 We also found the open rates for the Outreach sequences to be higher than usual while overall bounce rates were similar to other non-UserGems campaigns.

-This entire GTM play is monitored and maintained by one SalesOps pro, a considerable time savings when compared with the custom code and manpower necessary to duplicate this same GTM motion in Salesforce.
+This repeat customer play is monitored and maintained by one SalesOps pro.
+This represents a considerable time savings when compared with the custom code and manpower necessary to duplicate this same GTM motion in Salesforce.
 LeanData’s no-code, drag-and-drop platform makes it easy to evaluate the flow through detailed audit logs and make changes in real time.

 UserGems and LeanData working together is simply a game changer.
-When you can take a manual process, one that’s difficult to scale and automate, but adds tremendous value, and turn it into a process that’s automated, efficient, and generates pipeline more quickly …
+Repeat customer plays are often difficult to scale and automate.
+However, they add tremendous value.
+So, when you can take a manual task and turn it into a process that’s automated, efficient, and generates pipeline more quickly …

 … it doesn’t get much better than that.